MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Results And Analysis

 \subsection{Main Result}

-In this section, we present in the detail the comparison of MV-Adapter with other methods on MSR-VTT, MSVD, LSMDC, ActivityNet, and Didemo.
+In this section, we present in the detail the comparison of MV-Adapter with other methods on MSR-VTT, MSVD, LSMDC, Didemo, and ActivityNet.
 The results of experiments are shown in \cref{tab:res_msrvtt,tab:res_msvd,tab:res_lsmdc,tab:res_didemo,tab:res_anet} (note that the results of full fine-tuning and CLIP4Clip with SeqTransf are constant, as the initialization is fixed).
-We first compare our method with baseline method which uses standard fine-tuning.
+We first compare our method with baseline method which uses standard full fine-tuning.
 Overall, we find our method performs on par or even better (in most cases) than the baseline.
-For example, on the T2V task, MV-Adapter surpasses the fine-tuning by 0.5\% and 1.1\% on average on MSR-VTT and LSMDC respectively.
-Similarly, on V2T, MV-adapter outperforms the fine-tuning by 1.9\%, 0.1\%, and 1.4\% on MSR-VTT, MSVD, and LSMDC respectively.
-On Didemo and ActivityNet, MV-Adapter still perform comparably to fine-tuning.
+For example, on the T2V task, MV-Adapter surpasses the full fine-tuning by 1.9, 7.4 and 1.6 on the sum of R@1/5/10 on MSR-VTT, LSMDC and ActivityNet respectively.
+Similarly, on V2T, MV-adapter outperforms the full fine-tuning by 3.5, 1.9, and 5.6 on MSR-VTT, MSVD, and LSMDC.

-Afterwards, we adapt previous PETL methods including AdaptFormer\cite{adaptmlp}, Convpass\cite{convpass} and ST-adapter\cite{st} to VTR as introduced in Sec.~\ref{sec:baselines}.
-Also, we compare with state-of-the-art methods in the full fine-tuning setting by freezing the CLIP backbone: CLIP4Clip (+seqrTransformer)\cite{c4c} and Hunyuan\cite{hy}.
+Afterwards, we adapt previous PETL methods including AdaptFormer \cite{adaptmlp}, Convpass \cite{convpass} and ST-adapter \cite{st} to VTR as introduced in Sec.~\ref{sec:baselines}.
+Also, we compare with state-of-the-art methods in the full fine-tuning setting by freezing the CLIP backbone: CLIP4Clip (+seqrTransformer) \cite{c4c} and Hunyuan \cite{hy}.
 As shown in \cref{fig:vis}, MV-Adapter consistently outperforms other methods with the smallest parameter overhead.
-Specifically, compared with the second best methods, MV-Adapter improves by 1.4\% (3.7\%), 1.1\% (0.7\%), 3.4\% (3.6\%) and 2.5\% (3.2\%) in T2V (V2T) on average on MSR-VTT, MSVD, LSMDC and Didemo, respectively.
-MV-Adapter achieves this performance with approximately 60\% of the GPU memory usage as the tunable parameters are small.
-We also note that benefiting from the temporal modeling capability, MV-Adapter still performs well on large datasets. \module~shows a noticeable improvement on LSMDC, which contains more than 100000 different videos from movie slices.
+Specifically, compared with other methods, MV-Adapter shows signficant improvements.
+Measured by the R@Sum of T2V/V2T, MV-Adapter outperforms the second best method by 6.1/4.9, 2.0/6.6, 10.5/7.0, 0.9/4.1 and 0.3/1.2 on MSR-VTT, MSVD, LSMDC, Didemo and ActivityNet, respectively.
+MV-Adapter achieves this with about 60\% of the GPU memory usage as the tunable parameters are small.